 Combining Technology with IBM Maximo Spatial

 IBM Maximo Spatial Asset Management is the first solution available that unifies the full functionality of industry-leading GIS and asset and service management products in a thoroughly modern Service Oriented Archetecture (SOA)-compliant architecture based on Java, XML, and Web services.
-Built on the functionality of industry-leading Esri ArcGIS Server, a particularly powerful spatially enabled enterprise asset management solution is now available-one that enables business managers to make better-informed decisions, increase operational efficiency, and raise productivity while improving service to customers.
+Built on the functionality of industry-leading Esri ArcGIS for Server, a particularly powerful spatially enabled enterprise asset management solution is now available-one that enables business managers to make better-informed decisions, increase operational efficiency, and raise productivity while improving service to customers.

 Expanding Maximo Development

-With the release of Maximo Spatial, Jack Young, IBM vice president, Asset Management Development, discusses the Maximo product line as it blends with IBM Tivoli technology, integration with Esri ArcGIS Server, and the development road ahead for IT and enterprise asset and service management.
+With the release of Maximo Spatial, Jack Young, IBM vice president, Asset Management Development, discusses the Maximo product line as it blends with IBM Tivoli technology, integration with Esri ArcGIS for Server, and the development road ahead for IT and enterprise asset and service management.

 IBM Spatial Services

 Implementing an integrated asset management and GIS solution is a complex, enterprise-impacting endeavor, and IBM has the expertise to ensure a successful implementation.
 IBM Spatial Services consultants are trained and experienced in Esri ArcGIS products and will help you determine the optimum configuration of your system, ensuring the highest output and value.

 IBM Cognos Business Intelligence and ArcGIS for Server